xrstf/libhg/README.md

 classes.
 All command classes are derived from YAML files inside `build/commands`, where all arguments, options and flags are defined.

-The most important classes are `libhg_Repository`, which represents are repository on the local disk and `libhg_Client`, which opens and holds the connection to a command server.
+The most important classes are `libhg_Repository`, which represents a repository on the local disk and `libhg_Client`, which opens and holds the connection to a command server.